 The Company has credit arrangements with commercial banks, which include broker loan lines up to \$600,000.
 These lines of credit are used primarily to finance securities owned, securities held for correspondent broker-dealer accounts, receivables in customers' margin accounts and underwriting activities.
 These lines may also be used to release pledged collateral against day loans.
 These credit arrangements are provided on an "as offered" basis and are not committed lines of credit.
 These arrangements can be terminated at any time by the lender.
-Any outstanding balances under these credit arrangements are due on demand and bear interest at rates indexed to the federal funds rate (0.08% at June 30, 2021).
-At June 30, 2021, there \$189,500 outstanding under these secured arrangements, which was collateralized by securities held for firm and correspondent broker-dealer accounts valued at \$234,456.
+Any outstanding balances under these credit arrangements are due on demand and bear interest at rates indexed to the federal funds rate (1.58% at June 30, 2022).
+At June 30, 2022, there were no outstanding balances under these secured arrangements, which were collateralized by securities held for correspondent broker-dealer accounts valued at \$434,764.